This Pride Month Ice Cream Flavor Was Made From Hundreds Of Pounds Of Skittles

-We’re already a couple weeks into Pride Month, which means by now we've seen quite a few restaurants introducing rainbow-themed menu items to help celebrate and raise awareness.
+We’re already a couple weeks into Pride Month in the US, which means by now we've seen quite a few restaurants introducing rainbow-themed menu items to help celebrate and raise awareness.
 McDonald's has given its French fry containers the rainbow treatment, and Starbucks announced a couple new vibrant drinks.
 Even smaller chains are getting in on the Pride action, like Salt & Straw, an ice cream shop originally based in Portland.
-The scoop shop recently announced that it created a new flavor called Skittles Rainbow Sherbet in honor of Pride Month.
+The scoop shop recently announced that it created a new flavour called Skittles Rainbow Sherbet in honour of Pride Month.

 Advertisement